 Transmission and symptoms of COVID-19:

 We now know that COVID-19 is spread by respiratory droplets released when people talk, cough, or sneeze.
 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
-Symptoms may appear 2-14 days after exposure to the virus.
-The new Delta variant -Covid-19 is extremely contagious.
+Symptoms may appear 2-7 days after exposure to the virus.
+The new variants of Covid-19 are extremely contagious.

 Persons who have a fever of 99.9 degrees Fahrenheit or above, or other signs of illness will not be admitted to the facility.
 We advise parents to be on the alert for signs of illness in their children and to keep them home when they or a family member in direct contact with child are sick.
-Students, teachers, and staff should stay home when they have signs of any infectious illness and be referred to their healthcare provider for testing and care.
+Students, teachers, and staff should stay home when they have signs of any infectious illness and should test themselves for Covid-19 infection.